canonical/sdkcraft/docs/explanation/index.rst

    Parts <parts>

-These topics cover the key principles of SDK usage:
+These topics cover the key principles and aspects of |project_markup| and SDKs:

 .. toctree::
    :maxdepth: 1